pambrose/prometheus-proxy/README.md

 The [repo](https://github.com/pambrose/prometheus-proxy/tree/master/testing/certs) includes the certificates and keys necessary to test TLS support.

-These settings are required to run TLS without mutual authentication:
+Running TLS without mutual authentication requires these settingss:
 * certChainFilePath and privateKeyFilePath on the proxy
 * trustCertCollectionFilePath on the agent

-These settings are required to run TLS with mutual authentication:
+Running TLS with mutual authentication requires these settingss:
 * certChainFilePath, privateKeyFilePath and trustCertCollectionFilePath on the proxy
 * certChainFilePath, privateKeyFilePath and trustCertCollectionFilePath on the agent